Testing decaying dark matter models as a solution to the $S_8$ tension with the thermal Sunyaev-Zel'dovich effect: Cosmological analysis

 We performed the MCMC likelihood analysis using the MONTEPYTHON-v3 \citep{Audren2013, Brinckmann2019}.
-We first performed the cosmological analysis only with the high-redshift \planck\ CMB data from high-$\ell$ TT,TE,EE lite and low-$\ell$ TT, EE \citep{Planck2020VI} under the $\Lambda$DDM1 and $\Lambda$DDM2 models, respectively, without the SZ data.
-We then combined the CMB data with the low-redshift SZ power spectrum from T22 and compared the results.
+We first performed the cosmological analysis only with the high-redshift \planck\ CMB data from high-$\ell$ TT,TE,EE lite and low-$\ell$ TT, EE \citep{Planck2020VI} under the $\Lambda$DDM1 and $\Lambda$DDM2 models, respectively, without the low-redshift data of the SZ, BAO, and SNIa.
+We then combined the CMB data with the low-redshift probes and compared the results.
 We used flat priors for the cosmological parameters and Gaussian priors for nuisance parameters.
 The sampling parameters and priors used in our cosmological analysis are summarized in Table.~\ref{table:cosmop}.